wmde/wikibase-rest-api-proposal/README.md

 All documented commands should be run from the root directory of the cloned repository.

 ### Install Dependencies

 ```bash
 npm install
 ```

 ### Start development server

 ```bash
 npm run watch
 ```

+Note: this will NOT watch changes to files in the specs directory except for `openapi.json`

 ### Build for deployment

 ```bash
 npm run build
 ```